 Get the latest GoPro Hero here.

-One of the most popular trends right now is the “dronie” or drone selfie.
-Using a drone allows you to capture some really interesting angles from above or far away.
+One of the most popular trends is the “dronie” or drone selfie.
+Using a drone allows you to capture some really interesting angles from above or far away and nobody even knows you are taking it.
 If you love the outdoors and want to take a snap of the surrounding area, as well as yourself, carry a drone with you.